polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-your-first-substrate-chain/index.md

 This tutorial is aimed at someone who has never touched Substrate before and wants to get a **basic** and **quick** understanding of what Substrate is all about.
-We will not be going into depth about the intricacies of developing on Substrate, but will hopefully satisfy your curiosity so that you will continue this journey.
+We will not be going into depth about the intricacies of developing on Substrate, but will hopefully satisfy your curiosity so that you will continue your journey!

 This tutorial should take you about **1 hour** to complete.
-We will be compiling [Rust](https://www.rust-lang.org/) code, but you do not need to be a Rust programmer to complete this guide.
+We will be compiling [Rust](https://www.rust-lang.org/) code, but you do _not_ need to have any Rust experience to complete this guide.
 We provide you with working code and explain how to use it.

 We only expect that: